pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/event-modification-chaining/index.md

 5. Post events to applications via a virtual keyboard.

 {{% alert title="Note" color="primary" %}}
-System modifier keys configuration in **System Preferences > Keyboard** is ignored when you use Karabiner-Elements.
+System modifier keys configuration in **System Settings > Keyboard > Keyboard Shortcuts... > Modifier Keys** is ignored when you use
+Karabiner-Elements.

 Change modifier keys in Karabiner-Elements's Simple Modifications.